 You can adjust the sound-recording level as needed.
 Select [Rec. level] and turn the dial while looking at the level meter to adjust the sound-recording level.
 Look at the peak hold indicator, and adjust so that the level meter sometimes lights up on the right of the “12” (–12 dB) mark for the loudest sounds.
 If it exceeds “0”, the sound will be distorted.

 Sound will not be recorded.

-Set to [Auto] to reduce audio distortion in windy outdoor scenes.
-Only activated when the camera's built-in microphone is used.
+Set to [Enable] to reduce wind noise when there is wind outdoors.
+Only activated when the camera’s built-in microphone is used.
 When the wind filter function takes effect, part of the low bass sounds will also be reduced.

 Automatically suppresses sound distortion caused by loud noises.
 Even if [Sound rec.] is set to [Auto] or [Manual] for recording, sound distortion may still result if there is a very loud sound.
 In this case, setting it to [Enable] is recommended.

 Normally, the built-in microphone records in mono.

 Any external microphones with a 3.5 mm mini-jack connected to the camera’s external microphone IN terminal () are used instead.
 Using Directional Stereo Microphone DM-E1 (sold separately) is recommended.

 By connecting commercially available headphones with a 3.5 mm mini-jack to the headphone terminal (), you can listen to the sound as movies are recorded.
 To adjust headphone volume, press the button, select , and adjust by turning the or dial or press left or right ().